eputnam77/MarkReview/docs/troubleshooting.md

 ## Styles not applied

-Check that your site includes the MarkTrace CSS or that the plugin has injected it.
+The Docusaurus plugin automatically injects the CSS and JS.
+If styles are missing, ensure your theme doesn't override them.
 Custom themes may need to import the CSS manually.